-Of all the various types of brain injuries, brain stem damage is by far the most life-threatening.
+Of the various types of brain injuries possible, brain stem damage is by far the most life-threatening.
+The brain stem is home to the most basic life functions, and the resulting damage can be devastating.

-Although these injuries are often devastating, it is still possible for a person with a brain stem injury to recover.
+However, it is possible for a person with a brain stem injury to at least partially recover by using the brain’s natural plasticity.

 Here’s everything you need to know about brain stem damage, including the steps you must take to recover.